bgamari/ghc-wiki-import/records.md

 1. Overloading: polymorphic selection & update; see [Records/OverloadedRecordFields](records/overloaded-record-fields)
-1. Namespacing: simple name-spacing & type resolution; see below
+1. Namespacing: simple name-spacing & type resolution; see [Records/NameSpacing](records/name-spacing)

 **Are there any other approaches?**